thorstenalpers/.Net-Examples/readme.md

 # .Net Core HowTos

-This repository contains several tutorials and basic introductions about how set up net core projects.
+This repository contains several tutorials and basic introductions about .Net Core.